 Nursing Your Infant class

 This class focuses on the advantages of breastfeeding, proper positioning and latch-on, guidelines for adequate breastfeeding, and how to prevent and resolve discomfort.
 Fathers or support persons are encouraged to attend.
-This class is taught by a certified lactation consultant.
+This class is taught by a certified lactation counselor.